RedPh0enix/docs/description/how_to_collaborate.rst

 **Guidelines**

--  We need schematic and concise documentation just for reference.
+-  We need schematic and concise documentation for reference purposes.
 We do not want manuals, tutorials or detailed "How-to's".
-That makes people free to generate their detailed manuals, tutorials or videos for newbies in their language.
+That gives people the freedom to generate their own detailed manuals, tutorials or videos for newbies in their language.
 Remember, this is a reference book, not a tutorial.
 Be brief and concise.

 - A picture is worth a thousand words.
 In order to keep the same style use this tool to make screenshots: